writethedocs/www/docs/conf/australia/2018/sponsors/prospectus.rst

 Last year, we organised a one day event in Australia, that was attended by 50 people.

-This year we are planning a 2 day conference, full of talks, workshops and unconference sessions and are expecting around 100-120 people to attend.
+This year we are planning a 2 day conference, full of talks, workshops, and unconference sessions.
+We expect around 100-120 people to attend.

-We hold two conferences yearly, one in Portland, USA in May, and one in Prague, Europe in September.
-Attendance is approximately 400 in the USA and 300 in Europe, and we both conferences have sold out last two years.
+Write the Docs holds other annual conferences, including one in Portland, USA in May, and one in Prague, Europe in September.
+Attendance is approximately 400 in the USA and 300 in Europe.
+Both conferences have sold out last two years.
-We are also hosting our first WTD conference in association with Open Help at Cincinaati, Ohio in August 2018.
+We are also hosting our first WtD conference in association with Open Help at Cincinnati, Ohio in August 2018.

 Our audience is made up of:

-- Technical Writers (40%)
+- Technical writers (40%)
 - Developers (22%)
-- Support Staff (15%)
+- Support staff (15%)
 - Managers (12%)
-- Community Contributors, Enthusiasts & Other Folks (11%)
+- Community contributors, enthusiasts & other folks (11%)

-This will be first of its kind Write the Docs conference to be organised in Australia and we want to make this a regular event on our documentation calendar.

 Why Sponsor
 ===========